bethgelab/foolbox/README.rst

 prototype with the goal of ultimately becoming part of Foolbox itself.
 Please be aware of the the differences to Foolbox listed below.

+Foolbox Native currently provides full support for:

+* PyTorch
+* TensorFlow
+* JAX

+Other frameworks can be used as well by falling back to Foolbox for the model API, see below.

 Installation
 ------------